gr-blog/gregros.dev/posts/typescript/01/treating-types-as-values-with-type-level-maps.post.md

 >
 ```

-This isn’t just cosmetic – it will truncate compilation errors and make parsing out the names of these types basically impossible.
+This isn’t just cosmetic – it'll truncate compilation errors and make parsing out the names of these types basically impossible.

 On top of that, the compilation messages produced won’t actually be that meaningful.
-TypeScript is a structural language, but [[but-what-is-a-dom-node.post|DOM nodes are not structural]].
+TypeScript is a structural language, but [[but-what-is-a-dom-node.post|DOM nodes aren't structural]].
 Comparing DOM nodes structurally is pointless.
 ### Using tag names with a type-level map
 Instead of using explicit element types, we can reference elements by their tag names.